jraslab/jraslab.github.io/_pages/join.md

 * Imaging tissue and nerve regeneration

 ## Research technicians
-We have an opening for a Research Tech -- discover the fascination of working with zebrafish in beautiful Seattle!
-Apply [here](https://uwhires.admin.washington.edu/eng/candidates/default.cfm?szCategory=jobprofile&szOrderID=190885).
+Future openings for research tech positions will be posted here.

 ## Undergraduate students
-Please check back after winter quarter.
+Please check back later in winter quarter 2022.
 Future openings will be posted here and in the [URP database](https://www.washington.edu/undergradresearch/students/find/).